Fermi polaron laser in two-dimensional semiconductors: Derivation of the kinetic equation

 \subsection{Retarded GF and distribution function}

-To unravel the separation of GFs into distribution and spectral functions we take advantage of the Keldysh structure of the GFs, see Appendix~\ref{A:GFs} and Ref.~\cite{kamenev2011field} for details.
+To unravel the separation of GFs into distribution and spectral functions we take advantage of the Keldysh structure of the GFs, see Sec.~\ref{A:GFs} and Ref.~\cite{kamenev2011field} for details.
 Thus, the components $G_x^{cq}(x,x')$, $G_{\Delta/e}^{11}$ and $G_x^{cc}$, $G_{\Delta/e}^{12}$ yield, respectively,

 where the convolution symbol stands for matrix multiplication in the spacetime domain; the inverse in the first line is taken with respect to this multiplication.
 The retarded (R), advanced (A) and Keldysh (K) component are the elements of the corresponding matrices that highlights the retarded (advanced) property, i.e., $G^{R (A)}(x,x')= 0$ if $t<t'$ ($t>t'$).
 While the retarded GFs provides the spectrum of excitations, the Keldysh GF gives access to the distribution function $F$ of excitations by $G_i^K = G_i^R\circ F_i - F_i \circ G_i^A$~\cite{kamenev2011field}.
 It is useful to extract the part $\delta F_i$ of $F_i$ that is proportional to the occupation of particles by $F_i = 1 + \delta F_i$, and denote the corresponding part of $G^K_i$ by $\delta G_i^K$.